ailiskab-hub/pronufa/README.md

 The function returns a dictionary with a structure similar to the one passed, but containing only sequences that satisfy all conditions

-## Tool for working with DNA and RNA sequences
+## Tool for working with nucleic acids sequences
-the `run_dna_rna_tools` function allows you to perform various operations with RNA and DNA sequences The `run_dna_rna_tools` function takes as input an arbitrary number of arguments with DNA or RNA sequences, as well as the name of the procedure to be performed (the last argument).
+The `run_dna_rna_tools` is designed to perform various operations with RNA and DNA sequences.

+The `run_dna_rna_tools` function takes as input an arbitrary number of arguments with DNA or RNA sequences, as well as the name of the procedure to be performed (the last argument).
 After this, the command performs the specified action on all transmitted sequences

 **List of procedures:**
 - `transcribe` — print the transcribed sequence, accepts only DNA as input
 - `reverse` — print the reversed sequence
 - `complement` — print the complementary sequence